samok/docker-samples-http-gerrit/README.md

 Configuration
 =============

-There are three volumes that need to be mounted for this image:

-1. `gerrit/` (read only)

-    This volume holds your gerrit configuration files (hooks, etc, plugins, ...).
+1. Edit your gerrit configuration files in the `gerrit` directory.

-2. `apache/` (read only)

-   This volume holds your apache2 configuration files (htpasswd, gerrit.conf).

-3. `git/`

-   This volume holds your git repositories (All-Projects.git, etc)

-Update all the configuration files (add any other files you want) and you should be good to go.
+   Anything in this directory will be copied over at build time.

+2. Edit your apache configuration files in the `apache` directory. htpasswd and gerrit.conf will be moved into `/etc/apache2`.

+Note: Your git repositories will be stored in `git/` (which is mounted as a writable volume on the container.

 Running as a daemon
 ===================